 - 1. Seminars are designed to provide small business owners with updated information on various business topics. - 2.
 Entrepreneurship program offerings, but not limited to, Ice House Entrepreneurship Training, NC REAL Agricultural Entrepreneurship and NC REAL Craft Artists Entrepreneurship. - 3.
 Counseling services to new and existing small businesses. - 4.
 Referrals to appropriate agencies such as The Small Business and Technology Development Center (SBTDC), Small Business Administration (SBA), the N.C.
 Department of Commerce and local agencies. - 5.
 A network of linkages with Chambers of Commerce, Small Business Administration, economic development agencies, related educational and development agencies, business volunteers, Department of Economic Development, banks, and other financial institutions. - 6.
-A resource and information center provided for use by new and existing small businesses. - 7.
+A resource and information center provided for use by new and existing small businesses.
+This center is physically located at our South Campus in Creedmoor. - 7.
 Kauffman FastTrac